wagoodman/dive/README.md

   # If the amount of wasted space makes up for X% or more of the image, mark as failed.
   # Note: the base image layer is NOT included in the total image size.
-  # Expressed as a percentage between 0-1; fails if the threshold is met or crossed.
+  # Expressed as a ratio between 0-1; fails if the threshold is met or crossed.
   highestUserWastedPercent: 0.20
 ```
 You can override the CI config path with the `--ci-config` option.